Local Co-Op Advertising Programs: Why are Billions Left Unspent Every Year?

 Share this Image On Your Site

-Eddie Childs is the Inbound Marketing Manager for Mediagistic.
+Eddie Childs is the Director of Corporate Marketing for Mediagistic.
 His writing has been published by a range of websites and publications including Copypress.com, Jambase.com, NFLSoup.com, FootballNation.com, and Boating World, KnowAtlanta, Men’s Book, Cobb in Focus, TCL, Blush, Charged Electric Vehicles, Business to Business, and Catalyst magazines.
 Follow him on Twitter and connect with him on Linkedin.

 Images via Thinkstock